Wuxi: History

 As a populous county, its eastern part was separated and made into Jinkui County in 1724.
 Both Wuxi and Jinkui were utterly devastated by the Taiping Rebellion, which resulted in nearly 2/3 of their population being killed.
 The number of "able-bodied males" (ding, 丁) were only 72,053 and 138,008 individuals in 1865, versus 339,549 and 258,934 in 1830.

 During the Qing dynasty (1644–1912), cotton and silk production flourished in Wuxi.
 Trade increased with the opening of ports to Shanghai in 1842, and Zhenjiang and Nanjing in 1858.
 Wuxi became a center of the textile industry in China.
 Textile mills were built in 1894 and silk reeling establishments known as "filatures" were built in 1904.
 Wuxi has remained the regional center for the waterborne transport of grain.
 The opening of the railways to Shanghai and to the cities of Zhenjiang and Nanjing to the northwest in 1908 further increased the exports of rice from the area.
 Jinkui County merged into Wuxi County with the onset of the Republic in 1912.

 Many agricultural laborers and merchants moved to Shanghai in the late 19th century and early 20th century; some prospered in the new factories.

 After World War II, Wuxi's importance as an economic center diminished, but it remains a regional manufacturing hub.
 Tourism has increasingly become important.
 On 23 April 1949, Wuxi was divided into Wuxi City and Wuxi County, and it became a provincial city in 1953 when Jiangsu Province was founded.
 In March 1995, several administrative changes were made within Wuxi City and Wuxi County to accommodate for Wuxi New District, with the creation of 19 administrative villages such as Shuofang, Fangqian, Xin'an and Meicun.
-Jiangnan University was originally founded in 1902, before merging with two other colleges in 2001 to form the modern university.
+[Jiangnan University was founded in 1902 and merged with two other colleges in 2001 to form its modern iteration.”